Project Management Interview Questions

 Answer: Both are schedule compression techniques.
 Crashing involves additional resources & Fast-tracking needs to re-arrange activities but increases the overall risk.
 Before applying any technique, I always discuss with my team first & then the management.

 Question-12: How will you handle Risks on a project?

-Question-13: What reporting tools you use to prepare status report for stakeholders?
+Question-13: What reporting tools you use to prepare a status report for stakeholders?

-Answer: I normally prefer Primavera P6 but also use Microsoft Excel to make better visualization that are helpful for ease of management.
+Answer: I normally prefer Primavera P6 but also use Microsoft Excel to make better visualization that is helpful for ease of management.
 I can use Microsoft project also.

 Question-15: How do you evade Liquidated Damages on a project?

-Question-16: What are major factors to look at when accepting a change order?
+Question-16: What are the major factors to look at when accepting a change order?

 Answer: There are many factors but I consider time frame & the Cost.
 Then I do some calculations for extra resources if available.

 Question-17: Which Project management tool you use and why?

 Answer: I use normally Primavera P6 as I said earlier, It has unlimited features for reports of every kind.